(Mohammed V-Agdal University, Rabat, Morocco

 8. Kitāb fī ͑l-qarasṭūn

 Without contest, Kitāb fī ͑l-qarasṭūn by Thābit ibn Qurra (d.
 901) is the most important text of the Arabic mechanical tradition; it was apparently one of the first Arabic texts to deal with the theory of the unequal-armed balance in Islam and to systematise its treatment.
 As such, and structured in the shape of a deductive theory of the steelyard based on dynamic assumptions, it established the theoretical foundation for the whole Arabic tradition.
-Thābit ibn Qurra’s fundamental treatise was translated into Latin in the 12th century by Gerard of Cremona under the title Liber karastonis.
+Thābit ibn Qurra’s fundamental treatise was translated into Latin in the 12th century by Gerard of Cremona under the title Liber karastonis28.

 Kitāb fī ͑l-qarasṭūn is extant in four known copies, of which three contain complete texts with variant readings.
-Two of these, preserved in London (India Office MS 767-7) and Beirut (St.-Joseph Library, MS 223-11), were studied and published recently.
+Two of these, preserved in London (India Office MS 767-7) and Beirut (St.-Joseph Library, MS 223-11), were studied and published recently29.
 The third copy, formerly conserved in Berlin (Staatsbibliothek MS 559/9. ff.
 2I8b-224a), was reported lost at the end of World War II.
 In October 1996, I rediscovered it in the Biblioteka Jagiellonska in Krakow (Poland).
 Recently, my attention was attracted over a partial fourth manuscript source that exists in the archives of the Laurentiana Library in Florence (MS Or.
 118, ff.
 71r-72r).
 Never mentioned before, this valuable three-page text includes the introductory two sections of Thābit’s treatise.
-This part of the text exposes the dynamic foundation of the treatise and an important passage that was thought of up to now to occur only in the Beirut copy (and thus known as Beirut scholium).
+This part of the text exposes the dynamic foundation of the treatise and an important passage that was thought of up to now to occur only in the Beirut copy (and thus known as Beirut scholium)30.

 9. Kitāda fī ͑ṣifat al-wazn

-Kitāb fī ṣifat al-wazn (Book on the conditions of equilibrium) by the same Thābit ibn Qurra is a five-section text on the balance and is about the conditions necessary to achieve equilibrium in weighing with balances, primarily the equal-armed sort.
+Kitāb fī ṣifat al-wazn (Book on the conditions of equilibrium) by the same Thābit ibn Qurra is a five-section text on the balance and is about the conditions necessary to achieve equilibrium in weighing with balances, primarily the equal-armed sort31.
 Only in the third section is the uneven-armed balance or the steelyard (called here also qarasṭūn), touched upon.
 This slight treatment of the steelyard was probably prior to Thabit’s systematic investigation we find in Kitāb fī ͑ l- qarasṭūn.
 An important connection between the latter and ṣifat al-wazn is provided by the occurrence, in the last section of ṣifat al-wazn, of the statement of a proposition identical with the postulate that opens Kitāb fī ͑ l- qarasṭūn.

 Thābit ibn Qurra’s On the conditions of equilibrium was intended as a manual adressed to practitioners of the art or weighing, essentially those specialised in the equal-armed balance.
 The theory exposed in it, is very elementary and deals with such questions as: what’s the cause of equilibrium which occurs between equal and unequal weights in the balance; what are the conditions to respect in order to obtain accurate weighings in various cases (equal or unequal weights, with equal or unequal levers, weighing in the same medium or in different media).
 Nevertheless, although the aim of this short treatise is more technical, it contains two passages relevant to theoretical analysis as expounded by the author in his major treatise on the steelyard.